 Students are encouraged to have a bicycle on campus.
-Bicycles, when not in use, should be securely locked to bicycle racks.
-It is prohibited for you to chain bicycles to trees, poles, fences, handrails, benches, stairwells and fire hose connections due to fire/life safety hazards, especially for emergency evacuation.
+When not in use, bicycles should be securely locked to bicycle racks.
+It is prohibited for you to chain bicycles to trees, poles, fences, handrails, benches, stairwells and fire hose connections due to fire/life safety hazards, and emergency evacuations.
 Bikes will be removed from these locations and impounded without notice.
-To retrieve an impounded bike, you must provide ID and a detailed description of the bike to the Facilities Department.
+To retrieve an impounded bike, you must provide ID and a detailed description of the bike to the Facilities Department Green Bike Program.
 A \$50 fee will be required to release the bike to the owner.
-If unclaimed after two weeks of impound, bikes will be donated to charity.
-And/or the Green Bike Program (GBP).
+If unclaimed after two weeks of impound, bikes will be donated to the PZ Green Bike Program (GBP).